 That break is all the two friends need to reset, and then they are back to being pals.
 Sometimes friends just need a break from one another!

 A special thank you to Mary Lynn Potter, retired Shoreline Public Schools librarian, and Mary Elliott, staff bookseller at Secret Garden Books in Ballard, for their book suggestions for this article.

-Editor’s note: This article was originally published several years ago and was most recently updated in June 2023.
+Editor’s note: This article contains affiliate links.
+If you purchase products through links on our site, ParentMap may earn an affiliate commission.
+This article was originally published several years ago and was most recently updated in February 2024.